 Mandatory State Audits or Surveys

 The NYS Department of Health (DOH) does periodic random audits of immunization records that are already available with identifying information on the NYS Immunization Registry.
 However, if you do not wish your child's name to be on an immunization record during these mandated reviews, please advise the school nurse at the start of the school year.
 The DOH also requires periodic audits of body mass index and weight status categories with mandated physical exams, as described above under screenings.
-These audits are anonymous; however, if you prefer not to participate in these audits, please advise the school nurse at the start of the school year.
+These audits are anonymous; however, if you prefer not to participate in these audits, please advise the school nurse in writing at the start of the school year.

 ***Please remind your child to report to the Health Office if they are not feeling well or have been injured.
 The student should consult the school nurse before making a determination about going home.***